-A term sheet is a pre-contractual document that outlines the main terms and conditions of an agreement between parties in relation to a proposed transaction (e.g. sale of a business).
+A term sheet is a document that outlines the main terms and conditions of an agreement between parties before they enter into a contract.
 This term sheet is designed to specifically cater for the sale or purchase of a business.
 For a more general term sheet please refer to “Term Sheet / Heads of Agreement – General”.

 A term sheet may be binding or non-binding on the parties.
-If it is binding, and only subject to the preparation of legal documentation, then the term sheet must be detailed and outline all the clauses to be included in legal documentation to be subsequently prepared by the parties (or their legal representatives).
+If it is binding, and only subject to the preparation of legal documentation, then the term sheet must be detailed and outline all the clauses to be included in legal documentation to be subsequently prepared by the parties.
 If it is non-binding, then there may be in principle agreement by the parties of a proposal, setting out the terms proposed by one of the parties in relation to the proposed transaction.

 LegalVision’s LVDox™ Free Term Sheet/ Heads of Agreement sets out: